linkln33/jobmate2/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🛠️ Supabase Architecture

+JobMate utilizes Supabase as its primary database and authentication provider.
+The Supabase architecture is designed to provide a scalable and secure foundation for the platform.

+- **Database**: Supabase provides a PostgreSQL database for storing user data, marketplace listings, and other platform information.
+- **Authentication**: Supabase Auth handles user authentication and authorization, providing features like email/password login, social login, and JWT token generation.
+- **Realtime**: Supabase Realtime enables real-time updates and notifications across the platform, allowing for features like live updates and instant messaging.
+- **Storage**: Supabase Storage provides a secure and scalable storage solution for user-uploaded files and media.

 ## 🙏 Acknowledgments